 Then a little face meets mine.

-‘Mummy, wake up it’s morning.
+‘Mummy, wake up it’s morning time.
 You have to get up and make me pancakes.’

-This is often how my day starts.
-Now I know I’m a big advocate of getting up before the kids and getting a head start (or actually exercising) but I’ve been staying up a bit too late recently and hanging out in bed until one of the kids wakes up.
-I’m working on changing that habit.
-Maybe now it’s light earlier I’ll be better.
-We’ll see.
+Now I know I’m a big advocate of getting up before the kids and getting a head start (or actually exercising) but there was a time there where I was staying up a bit too late and hanging out in bed until one of the kids woke up.

 - Make a test pancake – I always cook one in the middle of the pan to test the consistency of the batter and check the heat of the pan.
 If that one turns our well then I’m good to go.